Volunteers' frequently asked questions

 Benefits of Volunteering at La Giraudiere

-- Transfers to and from Chalais Station upon
+- Transfers to and from Chalais Train Station on

 arrival and departure